 - Draft any affidavit as necessary on your behalf;

 - Prepare a complete bundle to be sent to UKVI on your behalf including a detailed cover letter.

-If you would like to apply for a Tier 2 Intra-Company visa, please contact us on 0161 826 6922 for a free consultation.
+If you would like to apply for a Tier 2 Intra-Company visa, please contact us.